Christopher Luxon: In Opposition (2020–2023)

 Amid a sweep of National seats lost to Labour in the 2020 general election, Luxon won Botany with 52% of the vote.
-In his maiden speech, Luxon praised Martin Luther King Jr. and Kate Sheppard as part of a defence of Christians such as himself in public life, claiming that being Christian had become an identity that "it has become acceptable to stereotype as being extreme."
 He was appointed as the spokesperson for local government, research, science, manufacturing and land information, as well as associate spokesperson for transport in the Shadow Cabinet of Judith Collins.

-After the removal of Collins as party leader on 25 November, Luxon was cited as a potential replacement.
-On 30 November, following Bridges's withdrawal from the running at the National Party leadership election, Luxon was announced as the party's leader.
+After Collins was removed as party leader on 25 November, Luxon was cited as a potential replacement.
+On 30 November, after Bridges's withdrew from the National Party leadership election, Luxon was announced as the party's leader.

 As Leader of the Opposition, Luxon used public funding to pay for Māori language (te reo) lessons.
-Luxon defended using taxpayer money to pay for his Māori language lessons, stating that "developing better skills in te reo was highly relevant to his role as Opposition leader and a potential Prime Minister.
+He defended using taxpayer money to pay for his Māori language lessons, stating that developing better skills in Māori was highly relevant to his role as Opposition leader and a potential Prime Minister.
 Once he became Prime Minister, the National-led coalition government considered discontinuing incentive payments for public servants to learn the Māori language.